Our verdict

 Who should not buy it

-If you're seeking luxury or a premium experience in the mountains, this shoe isn't for you.
+If you're seeking luxury or a premium experience in the mountains, we feel that this shoe isn't for you.
 It's a budget-friendly, all-purpose shoe without a fancy midsole, ultra-padded upper, or cutting-edge technologies.

-For those features, consider checking out the carbon-plated Saucony Endorphin Edge or the Hoka Challenger 7.
+For those features, our recommendation is checking out the carbon-plated Saucony Endorphin Edge or the Hoka Challenger 7.

 Trail Scout 2 vs. 1